ahaefner/ahaefner.github.io/index.md

 Previously I was a research scientist in the [Applied Nuclear Physics](https://anp.lbl.gov) group at Lawrence Berkeley National Laboratory working on gamma-ray imaging, especially image reconstruction algorithms and real-time data fusion to make 3D gamma-ray maps of radioactive sources.
 This took me to interesting places around the world to perform dozens of live field measurements and demonstrations.

-I also make [music](/music) with improvised saxohpone and a program that generates electronics.
+I also make [music](/music) with improvised saxophone and a program that generates electronics.

 # Publications
 {% include feature_row %}